Dinorush/LTSRebalance/README.md

 **Required by Server and Client**

-Does a comprehensive rebalancing of titans and titan kits focused on LTS balance.
+A comprehensive rebalancing of titans and titan kits focused on improving balance and meta diversity in LTS.
 The changes are numerous and significantly alter the power of several titans and kits, but the gameplay of each titan should remain fairly close to Vanilla.
 The mod is usable outside of LTS; the balance merely does not consider other modes.

 ## Balance Changelog